Last Updated on September 5, 2024 by Ben

 Why You Should Tip Hotel Housekeeping

 Considering that they are cleaning up nasty messes and dealing with harsh chemicals daily, housekeepers appreciate tips.
 Think about the last time you were in a hotel room.
 You took a shower and left wet towels and washcloths on the floor or in the bathtub.
-That bed you slept in needs to be changed every day.
+That bed where you sleep needs to be changed every day.
 You probably ate in your room and had leftovers that went into the trash.
 There could be food crumbs in the bed or on the floor, and you probably put the remnants of a meal in the trash.
 If you’re attending a convention, it’s highly likely you threw away papers in the trash.
 And if you have a baby or toddlers, housekeepers have to handle those diapers.

 What is the Norm for Tipping Hotel Housekeeping?